openstack/governance/reference/pti/python.rst

 Each python project must be able to do:

 - Unit tests for python2.7
+- Unit tests for python3 (see below for version details)
 - Codestyle checks
 - Testing Coverage Report
 - Source Tarball Generation
 - Translations import/export and merge for translated projects
 - Documentation generation

-Projects which are compatible with Python 3 must also be able to do:

-- Unit tests for python3.5

 Specific commands
 -----------------